sksaxena6688/focusflow/README.md

 | **Notes** | Fast note-taking with tags and full-text search |
 | **Resources** | Track PDFs, courses, books with progress bars and hours |

+## Use Case
+FocusFlow is designed for personal productivity management.
+It allows users to monitor habits, tasks, and study effort without requiring any backend or account system.
+The goal is simplicity, speed, and distraction-free tracking.

 ## Tech Stack

 - **React 18** + **Vite** — fast dev server